Inbound Marketing — as Hubspot coined it “Inbound Marketing,” have invested a ton of time and money marking it their own.

 Everything has it’s own pros & cons and inbound marketing isn’t any different.
 It too has some disadvantages though it’s advantages far outweigh its cons.

 Inbound marketing requires constant time & efforts in order to be successful.
 You need to constantly analyze campaign data.
 As well as keep your content customer worthy in order to continuously tweak your campaigns to generate quality leads.

 It requires varied skill sets like content writing, SEO, data analytics, social media marketing, Adwords, etc. Which quite frankly a small company just starting up may find hard to do.
 It always helps to hire a good consultant to initially help with your campaigns.

 With inbound marketing having so many advantages over outbound channel does it mean we should stop investing in outbound channel?
 No you shouldn’t- Inbound & outbound marketing go hand-in-hand with one supplementing the other.

 Many a times you will still need to cold call a customer in order to generate lead & convert it (the customer may not be active on social media or maybe even be too busy throughout the day to really have a look at your newsletter).

 The only thing that matters here is to have a right mix of inbound & outbound channel in your marketing strategy.

 So what should be the ideal ratio?
 It’s really impossible to suggest an arbitrary ratio without studying the data.
-It depends on a variety of facts like industry,consumer behaviour in that sector, the stage that your business is at, spending capacity, etc.
+It depends on a variety of facts like industry,consumer behaviour in that sector, spending capacity, etc.

 Future trends in inbound marketing: